Fundamental Aspects of Perimeter Security Barriers

 The following are defined characteristics that help in defeating the threats in various ways.

-The distance measured from finish grade to the top of the finished installed product (including any outriggers).
+Finished height: The distance measured from finished grade to the top of the installed product (including any outriggers).

-• The finished height can be compromised of various parts – for instance, a fence may be 7-foot chain link fabric buried 1 foot in the ground with 1 foot of barbed wire on top.
-The height for the sake of the security professional and end user is 7 feet, as that is the effective above-grade resistance that product is providing.
+• The finished height can be composed of various parts – for instance, a fence may be 7’ chain link fabric buried 1’ in the ground with 1’ of barbed wire on top.
+The finished height for the purposes of the security professional and end user is 7’; as this is the effective above grade resistance the product is providing.

-• Why is this important?
-The higher the barrier/fence, the more challenging it is to climb.
+• The higher the barrier/fence finished height, the more challenging it is to climb.

-The vertical structural supports of the fence/barrier system.
+Post: The vertical structural supports of the fence / barrier system.

-• Why is this important?
-Spacing of posts is critical to manufacture, design and integrity.
+• Spacing and sizing of posts is critical to manufacture, design and integrity of the installed system

-The horizontal structural supports of the fence/ barrier system and provides rigidity.
+Rails: The horizontal structural supports of the fence/barrier system which provide rigidity.

 • Added rails may provide additional rigidity, but also may assist in climbing ability.

-• Spacing and placement of rails are critical to final function, design and integrity.
+• Spacing and placement of rails is critical to final function, design and integrity

-The balance of the PSB compromising of an array or composition of product to achieve the end goal.
+Infills: The balance of the perimeter security barrier comprising an array or composition of material to achieve the end product goal.

-• Chain link fence: A series of individual wire strands woven in a helical fashion to create a wire mesh.
+• Chainlink Fence is a series of individual wire strands woven in a helical fashion to create a wire mesh.
 Its characteristics are defined by:

 • Size of the opening created by the wire